danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

 171.97 with the 197 degress of freedom.
 The coefficient gives the insight of full model of logistic regression.
 In the sumamry the right most column is the P-value of each coefficient in the model.
-The more they are statistically sigificant, more cdoes appear on the right side.
+The more they are statistically sigificant, more codes appear on the right side.

 ``` r
 #Logistic Regression: full fitting with train dataset